banyancomputer/dataprep-iac/BENCHMARK.md

 [//]: # (TODO: Git versioned benchmarks)
 [//]: # (- Version control is important.
 The benchmark process will keep track of what commit you are benchmarking, and will save the results of the benchmark in a folder named after that commit.)

-- `BENCH_PATH` should hold any artifacts, code, and results related to the benchmark process.
-- The benchmark process is meant to batch a number example inputs and benchmark them together:
 - When running the benchmark (described below), the benchmark process will iterate over all files and directories in your `INPUT_PATH` and run the end-to-end `pack` and `unpack` process on each one.
 - So long as the `INPUT_PATH` is a directory, and has at least one file or directory in it, the benchmark will run.
 - Results will be saved on the instance under the name of the file or directory that was benchmarked.
 - The `PACKED_PATH` is where outputs of `dataprep pack` are placed.
 It should have enough space to store the output of any `pack` process that is run on the inputs in `INPUT_PATH`.
 These files are cleaned up after an input is processed.
 - The `UNPACKED_PATH` should have enough space to store the output of any `unpack` process that is run on the inputs in `INPUT_PATH` (It should be at least as large as `INPUT_PATH`).
 These files are cleaned up after an input is processed.
 - The `MANIFEST_PATH` should have enough space to store any manifests output by `dataprep pack`.
 These files are cleaned up after an input is processed.